-‘Thin-Skinned’ Ivanka Trump Hated That Scarlett Johansson SNL Sketch About Her
+‘Thin-Skinned’ Ivanka Trump Hated That Scarlett Johansson ‘SNL’ Sketch About Her

 In May, she posted a photo with her son on Instagram.
 Many called the photo op “tone deaf,” since she posted it while her father remained inactive about the family separations at the border.

 She received a ton of blowback in February after she told a reporter who asked if she believed the sexual assault claims against her father that his question was “inappropriate.”
-Many took issue with her reaction since she holds a Senior Advisor position in the White House and tweeted just weeks before using the hashtag #Timesup.
+Many took issue with her reaction since she holds a Senior Advisor position in the White House and tweeted just weeks before using the hashtag “Timesup.”
 The View co-host Meghan McCain, who is the daughter of Senator John McCain (R-AZ), slammed Trump, saying “that’s not how this works.”

 “When you’re in, you’re in, and nothing is off limits, that’s how it works.”